Ramón Nocedal Romea: Carlist: Revolution and war

 Since the 1868 Revolution the neocatólicos neared the Carlists; in 1870, following abdication of Isabel II, most of them concluded that revolutionary tide could no longer be confronted by liberal monarchy and that ultraconservative Carlist model provided a much better bulwark.
-As they were adinasticos monarchists, switching from one dynasty to another did not constitute a problem.
+As they were adinásticos monarchists, switching from one dynasty to another did not constitute a problem.
 In 1870 the neos and the Carlists formed a joint electoral alliance, Asociación Católico-Monarquica, with Ramón unsuccessfully running on its ticket in supplementary 1870 elections in Alcala de Henares.
 In 1871 he renewed his bid from the Catholic-monarchist list, though by the press he was already widely reported simply as a Carlist candidate.
 Defeated in Igualada (Barcelona province), Ramón emerged triumphant in Valderrobres (Teruel province).
 Once in the Cortes, his activity exploded.
 In May and June 1871 almost every day the Spanish press reported his harangues, most of them ultraconservative and some almost openly disloyal to Amadeo I.

 In early 1872 Ramón edited a manifesto, issued later by Junta Central Católico-Monarquica, which might have been interpreted as a hardly veiled call for rebellion.
 On the other hand, historians consider the Nocedals the opponents of violent action, as both father and son believed that Traditionalist monarchy might be reinstated by legal means and advised the Carlist claimant Carlos VII accordingly.
 In the spring of 1872 Ramón ran on Catholic-monarchist ticket in another electoral campaign, but failed to prolong his mandate both in Igualada and in Valderrobres.

 Upon the outbreak of the Third Carlist War in 1872 both Nocedals remained in Madrid, where they were subject to rather minor legal action.
 Their political activity was reduced almost to nil; unable to and indeed uneasy about openly supporting the rebels, they allowed themselves only veiled demonstrations of enmity towards the newly established republican regime.
 Ramón withdrew to privacy: in 1873 he got married and in 1875 he buried his mother.
 He was also busy preparing his plays for stage performance in Madrid theatres, though his whereabouts remain somewhat confused.
 Early 1875, with the war outcome still unclear, the Nocedals launched a new daily, El Siglo Futuro.
 Formatted as militantly Catholic, it evaded any political declarations though clearly identified itself as ultraconservative.
 Later that year the official mistrust towards the Nocedals climaxed in the order of exile; they spent the time travelling across Portugal and France until the ban was lifted in late 1876.